 The Firm’s Privacy Policy is attached hereto as Exhibit 8.
 This Privacy Policy will be emailed to each employee in January of each year.
 The Policy will be sent as an email

-BEST PRACTICE NO. 3

-(CONTINUED)

 attachment in Outlook and the email will include a voting button.
 In the email, each

 employee will be asked to review the Policy and to indicate their review of and their acceptance of the Policy by clicking the “Yes” radio button in the email.
 Copies of each